skyeng/gitwand/README.md

     - dude4
 ```
 * `privacy` (required) determines [visibility](https://docs.github.com/en/github/setting-up-and-managing-organizations-and-teams/about-teams#team-visibility) of the team.
-* Any other parameters are optional.
+* All other parameters are optional.
+* **Notice** teams members lists are closed and operate the same way as a list of organization's members.

 ## Repositories
 Here is where the real work is going.
 Describe your repositories in `vars/github/repos`, one per file: